ptv-logistics/xserver.net/README.md

   - Toolbox installer now also supports Visual Studio 2015.
   - Signing algorithm for SDK-Setup and DemoCenter.exe is now SHA256.

-  DemoCenter Updates:
-  - Setting default map to World map.
-  - Updated FeatureLayer samples for DemoCenter to match the current situation.
-  - Added Gravelpit to profile selection.
-  - Added link-button to the xServer.NET forum.
-  - "Reset Use cases" button resets the DataManager and FeatureLayer use case too.
-  - Fix map&market .mdb-Path for ClickOnce demo.
-  - Fix swapped latitude/longitude in TourPlanning demo.
-  - Cleaned up TourPlanning demo code.
-  - FeatureLayer is only inserted at sample use case.

 Version 1.4.0.0 (2015/07/30)